 If this sounds like a description of your attitude…

-Then the Expert Microscopy Training Program is probably not for you.
+Then the Expert Microscopy Career Program is probably not for you.

 By definition, microscopy is a hands-on art.
 Microscopy involves understanding how a scientific phenomenon—such as fluorescence or interference—directly impacts a scientific experiment.
 It’s about executing practical solutions that work in harmony with scientific principles to capture that perfect image.